PragyaSaraswat4/CODSOFT/README.md

 # CODSOFT
-This is my internship's task that I have performed.
+This is LEVEL 1 internship's task.